 According to the CIO Index, there are some core existing competencies an organization should have for adaptive learning implementation to be successful:

 - Accurate definition of core competencies and standards: this includes close collaboration with management across the organization to define skill and competency requirements accurately.

-- Strong training design capabilities
+- Strong instructional design capabilities

 - Robust assessments and metrics: assessment and feedback loops are a critical part of adaptive learning and can help ensure effective skill gap analysis

 - Strong governance and commitment to supporting investments: it’s easier to implement adaptive learning (which may require significant investment in IT and systems infrastructure) with senior executive support.

 - Strong expertise in organizational development (OD): while OD skills can be outsourced, having in-house capabilities enables an organization to adapt to change far more quickly, efficiently, and effectively.